Wildwood Sisterhood

 Sacred Phenology, Applied Mythology, Eco-Spirituality, and the Power of the Feminine Circle

-Step into the Wildwood Sisterhood, where the forest becomes a sanctuary for your deepest self.
+Step into the Wildwood Sisterhood, here the forest becomes a sanctuary for your deepest self.
 Like the Handless Maiden in the Grimm's tale, who found healing and strength among a circle of women in the woods, we gather in this sacred space to reconnect with our inner essence and restore the parts of ourselves that have been cut off.
 In the heart of the Wildwood is a Hut, where we seek and find communion with ourselves, the Sacred, and the mysteries of the natural world.

 Join us in this journey of sisterhood, where, through solitude and togetherness, we mirror the ancient paths of mystics who found the Divine in the embrace of nature.
-Here, among the trees, we will recover our truest selves and nurture the wild, untamed spirit that resides within each of us.
+Here, among the mythical trees, we will recover our truest selves and nurture the wild, untamed spirit that resides within each of us.
 Here, we will grow back our hands.

 If we surrendered to earth’s intelligence